 Welcome to Outpost Oops―a haven where you can explore ways not only to care well for your mind but also to make your world a nicer place.
-To be a member of the Outpost Oops Planetary Society (OOPS), you just need to strive to be kind and fair.
-Each week we post an oopsity (oop-si-ty)―a brief commentary for you to mull.
+We hope you’ll become a member of the Outpost Oops Planetary Society (OOPS).
+To do so, you merely need to sometimes use Outpost Oops to discover and recall ways to strive to be kind and fair.
+Along with regularly adding new materials, we post a weekly oopsity (oop-si-ty)―a brief commentary for you to mull.
 Mentors may find having students discuss our oopsities helpful.
 Our current oopsity follows.
 Thanks for stopping by.

 Handy Activities: